dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 ## Workaround
 We use our handy script [Sync-NestedAdGroupMember.ps1](https://github.com/dominikduennebacke/Sync-NestedAdGroupMember)!
 Let's take a look what it does.

-.SYNOPSIS
+> **.SYNOPSIS**
-    Fetches members of AD groups with name suffix -NESTED recursively and syncs them to their -UNNESTED counterpart.
+> Fetches members of AD groups with name suffix -NESTED recursively and syncs them to their -UNNESTED counterpart.

-    .DESCRIPTION
+>
+> **.DESCRIPTION**
-    The Sync-NestedAdGroupMember.ps1 script syncs members between pairs of groups.
+> The Sync-NestedAdGroupMember.ps1 script syncs members between pairs of groups.
-    A pair consists of two groups with an identical name followed by the suffix -NESTED for one group and -UNNESTED for the other, where the nested group is the source of truth for the members.
+> A pair consists of two groups with an identical name followed by the suffix -NESTED for one group and -UNNESTED for the other,
+> where the nested group is the source of truth for the members.
 You can theoretically create an infinite amount of those pairs in your Active Directory.
+>

-    During execution the script fetches all AD groups with suffix -NESTED, loops thru them and looks for their -UNNESTED counterpart.
+> During execution the script fetches all AD groups with suffix -NESTED, loops thru them and looks for their -UNNESTED counterpart.
-    Then all members of the -NESTED group are fetched recursively and synced to the -UNNESTED group.
+> Then all members of the -NESTED group are fetched recursively and synced to the -UNNESTED group.
-    This means missing members are added and obsolete members are removed.
+> This means missing members are added and obsolete members are removed.
-    Manual changes to the -UNNESTED group are overwritten.
+> Manual changes to the -UNNESTED group are overwritten.

-Great, sounds like that's exactly what we need!
+Great, sounds like that's exactly what we need.
+So let's try it out!

-Let's try it out.
-So, first we create a pair of AD groups.
-Make sure the names before the suffixes are identical.
+First we create a pair of AD groups.
+Make sure the name before the suffixes is identical.
 * `app-graylog-access-NESTED`: This is where we manage our users.
 * `app-graylog-access-UNNESTED`: This group is configured within GrayLog to allow base access.